 JOINING THE CHOIR

-Exeter College Chapel Choir consists of 24 singers drawn from Exeter College and the wider University of Oxford.
+Exeter College Choir consists of 24 singers drawn from Exeter College and the wider University of Oxford.

 The Weekly Commitment